cncf/tag-storage/README.md

 If you are new to the group, we encourage you to check out our [New Members Page](NEW-MEMBERS.md)

-## Related groups

-There are several groups that are affiliated to or do work and cover topics relevant to the work of storage TAG.
-These can be seen [here](governance/related-groups/)

 ## Members
 <!-- cSpell:disable -->